Associate Professor of Theology

 - B.A., Biola University

-Dr. McMartin specializes in the areas of systematic theology, religious epistemology, philosophical theology, and theological integration.
+Jason McMartin specializes in the areas of systematic theology, religious epistemology, philosophical theology and theological integration.
 Recent investigations have included the epistemic effects of sin, eudaimonistic ethics, and the doctrines of sin and humanity.
 He teaches systematic theology and theological integration for Rosemead School of Psychology and for Talbot School of Theology and serves on the pastoral team of a local church, overseeing equipping ministries.

 - Christian Association for Psychological Studies